• Skip to primary navigation

 Nuts & Seeds add your favourite nuts and seeds to the brie.
 I used walnuts, hazelnuts, pistachio and pumpkin seeds.

-Brioche, especially homemade pairs great with the dish but if you prefer crackers or sourdough bread instead, feel free to substitute.
+Brioche, especially homemade pairs great with the dish but if you prefer crackers or a freshly baked bread instead, feel free to substitute.

 How to stuff a brie cheese